francescopatane96/eNERVE/README.md

  ***
- ### Instructions for local installation (tested with python3.10.6 and 3.7.14 versions in linux/ubuntu/unix os environment):
+ ### 🏠 Instructions for local installation (tested with python3.10.6 and 3.7.14 versions in Linux/Ubuntu/Unix OS environments):

  1. Open the terminal, move to the location in which you would save eNERVE:
  ```